-- "distance between two objects," Old English span "distance between the thumb and little finger of an extended hand," probably related to Middle Dutch spannen "to join, fasten" (see span (n.2)).
+- "distance between two objects," from Old English span "distance between the thumb and little finger of an extended hand" (as a measure of length, roughly nine inches), probably related to Middle Dutch spannen "to join, fasten" (see span (v.)).

-The Germanic word was borrowed into Medieval Latin as spannus, hence Italian spanna, Old French espanne, French empan.
-As a measure of length, roughly nine inches.
+The Germanic word was borrowed into Medieval Latin as spannus, hence Italian spanna, Old French espan "hand's width, span as a unit of measure," French empan.
+As a measure of volume (early 14c.), "what can be held in two cupped hands."
 Meaning "length of time" first attested 1590s; that of "space between abutments of an arch, etc." is from 1725.
 Meaning "maximum lateral dimension of an aircraft" is first recorded 1909.
-Attention span is recorded from 1922.

 - span (v.)